 2.)
 Consider A Low-Histamine Diet

 Once you’ve identified your trigger foods, consider starting a low-histamine diet.
 You can use the list I created for myself here or find one on the internet.
 The low-histamine food lists you’ll find on the internet will vary.
 My list is fairly dialed in as I tend to be more reactive to certain foods that would otherwise be considered low histamine.
-I made my own because many of the lists contain foods that trigger my symptoms.
+I made my own list because many of the lists contain foods that trigger my symptoms.
 Since everyone’s reaction to certain foods can be different, just be aware that foods that appear on some lists can include foods that may actually cause a flare.

 3.)
 Consider Antihistamines